smaukay/BeyondPomodoro/README.md

 # Another Pomodoro app?
 A quick search for Pomodoro in play store results in 1000s of apps.
 We've used several of them.
 Before this project, our app of choice was [GetFlow](https://github.com/AdrianMiozga/GetFlow/).
-In a lot of ways, this project is inspited largely by GetFlow.
+In a lot of ways, this project is inspired largely by GetFlow.

 ## But?
 The missing piece in the existing Pomodoro apps: notes about each session.
 The original pomodoro technique forces you to focus on a single task for a set time.
 This is meant to reduce the cognitive load during the set time.
 It also forces you to break down your largest objective into a tangible short task.
 + But what about the result of a session?
 + Surely each session is a sucess or a failure or something in between?
 + Maybe the task was too large and so drags on to the next session?